 https://docs.google.com/document/d/1Wocz7K7a0hCQJPPO_khh5l1SQQjhGDDGHzcOPRHR5Tw/edit?usp=sharing

-N/A
+We will finish the study until we have enough number of participants to validate the system.
+As of now we plan to recruit up to 60 people.
+Not applicable.

 Describe any primary or secondary safety endpoints.
 These should be included for all studies that are greater than minimal risk.
 (Minimal risk: The probability and magnitude of harm or discomfort anticipated in the research that are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.):

-N/A
+We will finish the study if we find any safety issue in the environment in which we conduct the study.
+In addition, if we find any safety vulnerable points in the task, which is referencing a virtual or physical object, we will end the study.

 Study Design and Statistical Analysis Plan